Skip to content

 Why Choose Cory Watson Attorneys for Your Nursing Home Abuse Case?

 The personal injury lawyers at Cory Watson Attorneys have represented injured victims and their families for over 40 years.
-In that time, we have recovered more than $4 billion in verdicts and settlements for our clients in a wide range of personal injury cases from car accidents and product liability cases to claims of nursing home abuse and neglect.
+In that time, we have recovered more than $4 Billion in verdicts and settlements for our clients in a wide range of personal injury cases from car accidents and product liability cases to claims of nursing home abuse and neglect.

 Based in Birmingham, Alabama, our dedicated staff understands what you and your family have gone through, and we want to offer you our 100 percent hassle-free guarantee.
 We promise to provide you with personalized legal protection and stand by you every step of the way.
 Contact Cory Watson Attorneys today for your free consultation.